heathngordon/heathngordon.github.io/about.md

 <img src="https://lh3.googleusercontent.com/Wig1yIzTv12MTANa5UuWRRWlAGvyk1-HeMVxCM9GNQE=w577-h607-no" alt="Richard the Lionheart" style="width:304px;height:300px;">

-Richard the Lionheart, the first to wake up in the morning and start the dawn chorus, and the last to go to sleep at night, sometimes announcing his presence as late as midnight with his familiar "ri-ri-richard!".
+Richard the Lionheart, the first to wake up in the morning and start the dawn chorus, and the last to go to sleep at night, sometimes announcing his presence as late as midnight with his familiar "ri-ri-richard!"
 But he's a good protector, always singing from his favorite spot, the tallest tree in a small strip of forest by the side of the house.

 <img src="https://lh3.googleusercontent.com/Ul5nnsWPsaXV63qu_6NMKWRGN3qX_GbAtxR1JiUnlBw=w502-h669-no" alt="Adamine, Raymond's mate" style="width:304px;height:300px;">